sharma1981/liteExchange/documentation/README_MultithreadingImplementationDetails.md

 I particularly find setting names for threads very useful for debugging.
 A note here is that in Linux you can only use maximum 16 characters for thread names.
 In Windows side, the name support for threads in kernel doesn`t exist , it is a mechanism provided by Windows debuggers.

 Another note is that , the project uses MS CRT rather than MS Windows API ( preferring _beginthread over _beginthreadex. ) So we can specify a worker function with void* retval like pthreads

+## <a name="Locks"></a>**Locks :**

+Currently supporting 2 lock types :

+	1. core::Lock : This type uses default preffered OS locks, pthread_mutex on Linux and CRITICAL_SECTION on Windows.
+Therefore it is a mix of user mode spinlocks and kernel mode sleeping mutex objects : https://github.com/akhin/multithreaded_order_matching_engine/blob/master/source/core/concurrent/lock.hpp

+	2. core::SpinLock : This is the spinlock implementation and mostly used lock type in the project.
+However you can also set spin count and if spinning reaches a specific number, this lock can also yield : https://github.com/akhin/multithreaded_order_matching_engine/blob/master/source/core/concurrent/spinlock.hpp

 ## <a name="Actor"></a>**Actor/Active object pattern :**